santiment/academy/src/docs/sanapi/accessing-the-api.md

 { getMetric(metric: "dev_activity"){ timeseriesData( slug: "ethereum" from: "2020-02-10T07:00:00Z" to: "2020-03-10T07:00:00Z" interval: "1w"){ datetime value } } }' https://api.santiment.net/graphql
 ```

-A similar response is returned:
+The response should look similar to this:

 ```bash
 {"data":{"getMetric":{"timeseriesData":[{"datetime":"2020-02-13T00:00:00Z","value":1281.0},{"datetime":"2020-02-20T00:00:00Z","value":1115.0},{"datetime":"2020-02-27T00:00:00Z","value":952.0},{"datetime":"2020-03-05T00:00:00Z","value":605.0}]}}}
 ```

-If you have the `jq` tool installed it could help visuallize this response even
+If you have the `jq` tool installed, you can use it to visualize the response more effectively:
-better:

 ```bash
 curl \